 For some years now, education experts have been discussing the amount of homework teachers should assign students.
-Some parents get worried about seeing their kids bring home a lot of assignments from school.
+Some parents get worried about seeing their kids bring home a lot of homework from school, and let get tutors or buy assignment online.
 Their main concern is whether these kinds of tasks truly improve learning.
 Well, homework only enhances learning when it is of quality and deliberately given.
 Now let’s look at how take-home assignments can help learning.

 Teachers mostly assign homework with a reason.
 Though there have been complaints about how effective they are, some studies have shown that it reinforces learning by increasing knowledge retention.
 It is also said to imbibe life skills like independence, time management, and critical thinking.
 Homework also creates an atmosphere for parents to involve in their children’s education.